 Chapter Reorganization and Content.
 Each revision presents many opportunities to polish and expand the content of our text.
 In this edition, we have made a number of changes in response to feedback from reviewers and fellow instructors.
-We merged frequency distributions and graphic presentation into one chapter.
-We expanded the discussion of probability in Chapters 6 and 7.
-We refined the discussion on the interpretation and application of descriptive statistics (variance and standard deviation) and inferential tests (t, t, t) t ratio, and regression and correlation).
-End-of-chapter exercises have been organized into calculation and interpretation problems.
+New to this edit are computer demonstrations and practice problems using Microsoft Excel.
+Instructors can now choose to use SPSS and/or Excel-or no computer software at all.
+The ninth edition offers instructors more flexibility than ever.
+We also continued to refine our discussion of the interpretation and application of descriptive statistics (variance and standard deviation) and inferential tests (t, Z, F ratio, and regression and correlation).
+End-of-chapter practice problems have been organized into three sections: SPSS, Excel, and Chapter Exercise calculation and interpretation problems.
+Chapter Exercises do not require the use of computer software.

 Reading the Research Literature, Statistics in Practice, A Closer Look, and Data at Work.
 In your student career and in the workplace, you may be expected to read and interpret statistical information presented by others in professional and scholarly publications.
 These statistical analyses are a good deal more complex than most class and textbook presentations.
 To guide you in reading and interpreting research reports written by social scientists, most of our chapters include a Reading the Research Literature and a Statistics in Practice feature, presenting excerpts of published research reports or specific SPSS calculations using the statistical concepts under discussion.
 Being statistically literate involves more than just completing a calculation; it also includes learning how to apply and interpret statistical information and being able to say what it means.
-We include A Closer Look discussion in each chapter, advising students about the common errors and limitations in quantitative data collection and analysis.
-A new chapter feature for this eighth edition is Data at Work, profiling men and women who use data in their work settings and professions.
+We include an A Closer Look discussion in each chapter, advising students about the common errors and limitations in quantitative data collection and analysis.